SolFly/zelerius-nodejs-pool/README.md

 "poolHost": "your.pool.host",

-/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "graft",
+/* Used for storage in redis so multiple coins can share the same redis instance. */ "coin": "zelerius",

 /* Used for front-end display */
-"symbol": "GRFT",
+"symbol": "ZLS",

-/* Minimum units in a single coin, see COIN constant in DAEMON_CODE/src/cryptonote_config.h */ "coinUnits": 10000000000,
+/* Minimum units in a single coin*/
+"coinUnits": 1000000000000,

 /* Number of coin decimals places for notifications and front-end */ "coinDecimalPlaces": 4,

-/* Coin network time to mine one block, see DIFFICULTY_TARGET constant in DAEMON_CODE/src/cryptonote_config.h */ "coinDifficultyTarget": 120,
+/* Coin network time to mine one block, 30 seconds for Zelerius*/ "coinDifficultyTarget": 30,

 /* Set daemon type.
-Supported values: default, forknote (Fix block height + 1), bytecoin (ByteCoin Wallet RPC API) */ "daemonType": "default",
+Always "zelerius" */
+"deamonType": "zelerius",

 /* Set Cryptonight algorithm settings.
-   Supported algorithms: cryptonight (default). cryptonight_light and cryptonight_heavy Supported variants for "cryptonight": 0 (Original), 1 (Monero v7), 3 (Stellite / XTL)
+   Zelerius Network
+   algorithm: cryptonight
-   Supported variants for "cryptonight_light": 0 (Original), 1 (Aeon v7), 2 (IPBC)
+   variants for "cryptonight": 1 (variant 1 (v7))
-   Supported blob types: 0 (Cryptonote), 1 (Forknote v1), 2 (Forknote v2), 3 (Cryptonote v2 / Masari) */
+   blob types: 2
+   */
 "cnAlgorithm": "cryptonight",
 "cnVariant": 1,
-"cnBlobType": 0,
+"cnBlobType": 2,

 /* Logging */
 "logging": {